spiral/docs/components/validation.md

         'rules' => [
             'name' => [
                 'notEmpty',
-                'email'     //We want our name field to contain valid email address ]
+                'email'     //We want our name field to contain a valid email address ]
         ]
     ]);